yoctoyotta1024/PerformanceTestingCLEO/docs/source/usage/getstart.rst

   $ git clone https://github.com/yoctoyotta1024/PerformanceTestingCLEO.git

-and then create an environment with the necessary dependencies installed (using micromamba, mamba or conda as listed in the environment.yml):
+and then create an environment with the necessary dependencies installed (using micromamba, or conda as listed in the environment.yml):

 .. code-block:: console